dburkart/check-sieve/README.md

 1. `check-sieve` -- This is a command-line program you can use to verify sieves.
 2. `libchecksieve.a` -- A statically linked library for embedding in other programs (like `check-sieve`).
 3. `checksieve.so` -- This is a python extension created for use by the unit tests in the test directory
+4. `wasm` -- This builds a webassembly javascript library using emscripten.

 To build `check-sieve` simply run `make`.
 This will also build the static library.
 Running `make test` will compile `checksieve.so` and run the python tests in the tests directory.